 Vegetables Serving Sizes

-1/2 cup of other vegetables; cooked, raw (chopped), or canned
+1/2 cup other vegetables cooked, raw (chopped), or canned

 Bread, Cereal, Rice, Starchy Vegetables, and Pasta Serving Sizes